AxaFrance/SlimFaas/README.md

 ![SlimFaas.png](https://github.com/AxaFrance/SlimFaas/blob/main/documentation/SlimFaas.png)

 Why use SlimFaas ?
-- Scale to 0 after a period of inactivity
+- Scale to 0 after a period of inactivity (work with deployment and statefulset)
 - Synchronous HTTP calls
 - Asynchronous HTTP calls
   - Allows you to limit the number of parallel HTTP requests for each underlying function